 Manfred educated himself to a high level in Canada learning Latin and Greek, but the only work he could find initially was as a coil winder in a munitions factor in Aylesbury.
 He then got a job as an editor for the publisher Faber and Faber and they moved to London where my mother was born in 1947.
 His next job was in Cambridge working for the Royal Commission for Historical Monuments, working with Nikolaus Pevsner who is a famous art historian.
 Their job was investigating historical buildings to decide which should have preservation orders.
 Manfred Bräude is named as a contributor in some of Nickolaus' publications.

 Whilst working for the Royal Commission Manfred started delivering extramural lectures for Cambridge university on art history, specialising in Roman art in Britain.
-The university recognised that he was a gifted teacher and he took on a position filling in for someone on sabbatical for the classics faculty at Cambridge university, specialising in Greek and Roman art.
+The university recognised that he was a gifted teacher and he took on a position filling in for someone on sabbatical for the classics faculty at Cambridge, specialising in Greek and Roman art.
 The university wanted to employ him permanently but he had never completed his degree due to his internment.
 Their solution was to give him an honorary degree.

 |Taken during the celebration of their golden wedding anniversary.
 Already ill with cancer, this was just a few months before Oma died at the age of 75.
 Opa lived for four more years, but was utterly miserable without her.|